Defeated Va. gubernatorial candidate Amanda Chase loses bid to overturn state Senate censure

 In a written ruling Thursday, U.S. District Judge Robert E. Payne said that the defendants were protected by “legislative immunity” and could not be sued.
 He granted a motion to dismiss filed by Attorney General Mark Herring (D), who represented the defendants.

-Chase, who went on vacation shortly after Saturday’s Republican nomination convention, declined to comment in a text message, saying: “I’m off the grid til Monday.”
+Chase’s lawyer in the case, Tim Anderson of Virginia Beach, referred questions to her.
+Chase, who went on vacation shortly after Saturday’s Republican nomination convention, declined to comment in a text message, saying, “I’m off the grid til Monday.”

+A vocal supporter of former president Donald Trump, Chase has made a name for herself in state politics with provocative statements and flamboyant stunts.
+She’s worn a holstered handgun on the Senate floor, marched through downtown Richmond alongside far-right “boogaloo boys” with an AR-15 strapped across her chest, and called on Trump to hold on to power after November’s election by declaring martial law.

+She has repeatedly echoed Trump’s false claim that Democrats stole the presidential election, including in a speech in Washington hours before the crowd stormed the Capitol.